SigfridoCorradi/metaRAG/README.md

 Beyond mandatory fields like `user_id` (essential for data isolation) and `language` (for language-specific model selection), the system allows adding *any* custom key-value pairs to describe your data: be it `topic`, `project`, `department`, `date`, `source_type`, `internal_code` or any other attribute relevant to your use case.
 This custom metadata isn't merely descriptive: it's actively used for filtering during the retrieval phase.

-This use of metadata enables **precise contextual filterinimport chromadb**.
+This use of metadata enables **precise contextual filterinig**.
 When the user asks a query through the API, it provides not only the query but also a metadata filter: the system then performs a vector search *only* within the subset of documents (or document chunks) that precisely match *all* criteria in your filter.
 This guarantees that:

 1.  **Data Segregation**: User data remains separate and inaccessible to queries from other users unless explicitly allowed by the filter.
 2.  **Targeted Retrieval**: Queries are scoped to the exact set of relevant documents defined.